 Where to look for shared flats in Reykjavík?

-Search on Erasmus Play, a platform where you can compare a large number of single rooms, shared rooms and entire apartments in which you will be able to search for your roommates.
+Search on Erasmus Play, a platform where you can compare different single rooms, shared rooms, full apartments, and also find potential roommates.

 How to meet people in Reykjavík?

-If you live in a shared flat you will have the opportunity to get to know your roommates up close, who will surely become some of your closest friends.
-Also, take the opportunity to join the associations and activities that organize the activities, as well as the Facebook and WhatsApp groups that are available.
+Living in a shared flat provides a great opportunity to get to know your roommates, who can become close friends.
+Also, join student associations and participate in activities they organise, as well as Facebook and WhatsApp groups available for international students.

 What are the advantages of sharing a flat in Reykjavik?